Larry Cohen: Early work

 During the 1950s Cohen worked for the NBC television network as an NBC page, where he learned how to produce teleplays, and shortly afterward began writing his own television scripts.

 Cohen began his career as a writer for well-known television series, concentrating his efforts on the crime and detective genres.
 He penned several episodes of The Defenders (1964) — which starred E.G. Marshall — whilst he was serving in the US Army in Virginia.

 He wrote one episode of Espionage (1964), and episodes of The Fugitive for producer Quinn Martin.
 Other writing credits during the 1950s and 1960s included the fantasy-suspense anthologies Kraft Television Theatre (1958) and Kraft Suspense Theatre (1965).

 In 1966, he wrote the screenplay to the Western film Return of the Seven (also known as Return of the Magnificent Seven), a sequel to the 1960 film The Magnificent Seven, which had the return of Yul Brynner as gunslinger Chris Adams.

 He created the Western TV series Branded (1965–1966) and was the co-creator with Walter Grauman of the World War II espionage TV series Blue Light (1966) starring Robert Goulet.
 Four episodes he wrote for Blue Light were edited together to create the theatrical film I Deal in Danger, released in December 1966.

 He created Coronet Blue (1967) starring Frank Converse, and the science-fiction TV series, The Invaders (1967–1968) for Quinn Martin.
+Dissatisfaction with the treatment of his scripts, particularly Daddy's Gone a Hunting, led to him wanting to move into directing.